Top 5 Essential Monsoon Skincare Tips & DIYs

 - 1 tbsp of Honey

-Mix all three ingredients well and massage the mixture on your skin using circular motions.
-Let the mixture sit on your face for up to 5 minutes and rinse it off with cold water so that your pores can close.
+Mix all the three ingredients well and massage the DIY papaya scrub on your skin using circular motions.
+Let the mixture sit on your face for up to 5 minutes as a face mask and then rinse it off with cold water.

 Also Read: Natural Ways To Fade Blemishes